The Children’s Community

 - Responsibility – We use some agile tools here, and young people host offerings throughout the week (as do some adult facilitators and occasionally folks from the broader community) and we all opt in or out.
 Nothing is compulsory.

-- Freedom – Young people here spend a good deal of time away from adult facilitators.
+- Youth Autonomy – Young people here spend a good deal of time away from adult facilitators.
 Because we're situated on a large swath of land we have some community-generated agreements designed to keep folks safe, but young people are always free to play and explore.

-- Nonjudgmental Support – We have four adult learning facilitators here that serve as sounding boards and offer support, materials, tools, and resources as needed (with consent and based on a relationship grounded in trust).
+- Adult Allies – We have four adult learning facilitators here that serve as sounding boards and offer support, materials, tools, and resources as needed (with consent and based on a relationship grounded in trust).
 We do not perform any evaluations of any kind.

 If any information about this resource is out of date, please let us know.